 In this new digital society, it is necessary that big data can circulate without obstacles in order to make the most of their driving force.
 Political actors must be aware of the fundamental role that big data will increasingly play in all areas of life.
 It is essential that knowledge of big data is not limited to university classrooms due to the profound impact big data will soon have on all spheres of life.

-Policy Analyst at Adl Consulting
+Policy Consultant at Adl Consulting